Take the FIRST Tech Challenge!

 Visit the GRANTS site page for available grants.
 Check back for updates and stay tuned for grant opportunities shared via FiM FTC Team Eblasts.

-- The FTC Kit of Parts is reusable year to year.
+- The FTC Robot Kit of Parts is reusable year to year.

 - Team may but do not have to order game set components.
-Components are also available for purchase through AndyMark.
+Components are also available for purchase through AndyMark (recommended), as shipping is less expensive.

-- Veterans may but do not have to order parts.
+- Veterans may but do not have to order robot parts as they are reusable season to season.

 - FTC Storefront product purchases can be made at any point in the season but are limited to once per season per product category.